During your holiday at Monte Horizonte you will stay near the village of Santo André. Here some holiday information about this village.

 "Areias Brancas" (White Sands) beach – ideal windsurf conditions.

-"Fonte do Cortiço" (Cork Fountain) beach – good windsurf conditions and
+"Fonte do Cortiço" (Cork Fountain) beach – good windsurf conditions and considered one of this area's natural sanctuaries.

-by the Environment Ministry as a Golden Beach for presenting itself as one of the best-preserved beaches in the country; it is a part of the protected area of the Lagoons of Sancha and Santo André and contains several walking trails through its dunes, that lead to places of natural and ecological value.
+"Monte Velho" (Old Mountain) beach – good windsurf conditions; classified by the Environment Ministry as a Golden Beach for presenting itself as one of the best-preserved beaches in the country; it is a part of the protected area of the Lagoons of Sancha and Santo André and contains several walking trails through its dunes, that lead to places of natural and ecological value.